 Social media strategy and platform management

 Everyone knows about social media and most people understand that it can deliver huge benefits to your business.
-However, knowing exactly what they want to achieve from such a campaign and how it can be done is not always so easily understood.
+However, knowing exactly what they want to achieve from such campaigns and how it can be done is not always so easily understood.

-Like any marketing activity, you need to figure out what your end goals before you start activity, this not only keeps campaigns focused but also makes success easier to measure.
-Social media activity needs to mapped out be in conjunction with your company’s overall targets and we will work closely with you to decide how best to use social media to help reach them.
+Like any marketing activity, you need to figure out what your end goals are before you start.
+This not only keeps campaigns focused but also makes success easier to measure.
+Social media activity needs to be mapped out in order to be in conjunction with your company’s overall targets and we’ll work closely with you to decide how best to use social media to help reach them.

-It is not enough to simply be ‘on’ social media, it can be the first place that people look for information your business so it’s important to utilise any company pages to maximum effect.
+It’s not enough to simply be ‘on’ social media: it can be the first place that people look for information on your business so it’s important to utilise any company pages to maximum effect.

 You can’t really separate social media from content marketing.
-It is nothing without content, but on the flip side social media is needed to distribute content.
-Together they can work together beautifully to increase awareness of your brand, retain customers through inspiring brand loyalty, increasing engagement and providing an effective means to reach targeted groups.
+It’s nothing without content, but on the flip side social media is needed to distribute content.
+Together they can work beautifully to increase awareness of your brand, retain customers through inspiring brand loyalty, increasing engagement and providing an effective means to reach targeted groups.

-It’s worth considering your brand’s personality and what tone of voice you adopt, are you friendly, tongue- in-cheek, do you need to be a guide or an educator?
-Our colleagues in Mobas Core can work closely with you to work out your brand voice, which can then be used in all communications to help strengthen your brand’s presence.
+It’s worth considering your brand’s personality and what tone of voice you adopt: are you friendly, tongue-in-cheek, do you need to be a guide or an educator?
+Our Mobas brand strategy team can work closely with you to work out your brand voice, which can then be used in all communications to help strengthen your brand’s presence.
 Only once you’ve got this worked out can you develop a truly successful social media strategy.